Vonovia (ETR:VNA) Given a €65.00 Price Target by Barclays Analysts

-Barclays set a €65.00 ($73.86) price target on Vonovia (ETR:VNA) in a research note released on Tuesday, Borsen Zeitung reports.
+Barclays set a €65.00 ($73.86) price target on Vonovia (ETR:VNA) in a research note issued to investors on Tuesday morning, Borsen Zeitung reports.

 Vonovia SE operates as an integrated residential real estate company in Europe.
 It operates through four segments: Rental, Value-Add, Recurring Sales, and Development.
 The company offers property management services; apartments and property-related services; and value-added services, including maintenance and modernization of properties, craftsmen and residential environment organization, residential environment organization, condominium administration, cable TV, metering, energy supply, and insurances services.